webplatform/docs/tutorials/object_fit/index.md

 ---
-title: Manipulating replaced content with object-fit
+title: 'Manipulating replaced content with object-fit'
 notes:
   - 'Needs all content'
 readiness: 'Not Ready'